POSEIDON-SCRIPTS/Documentation/scripts/pos-metabolism/config-examples/config.lua.md

 Config.OptOut = false -- Opt out when toggling a hud setting.

+Config.NotificationSettings = {
+    peedHimself = true, -- Notify when the player peed himself poopedHimself = true, -- Notify when the player pooped himself }

 Config.Webhooks = {
     DefaultWebhook = '', -- Default webhook for all deposits